אִם יִרְצֶה הַשֵּׁם

 | OTHER THAN | Invalid operational mode | Exhaustive disjunctions with no default |

-4.3 Pattern 3: Fault Tree Cut Set Prevention in Terraform
+4.3 Pattern 3: Fault Tree Cut Set Prevention (Conceptual)

-Fault Tree Analysis identifies minimal cut sets—smallest combinations of failures causing system hazard.
-CUE can enforce structural prevention: diversity requirements that eliminate common cause failures.
+Fault Tree Analysis identifies minimal cut sets, the smallest failure combinations that cause a system hazard.
+CUE can enforce structural diversity requirements that eliminate common-cause failures:

 5. Implementation in Production Environments